 - Should your customers all get the same chatbot that answers with 70% accuracy, or should a select group get %90 accuracy at the expense of the others?

-- Do you want your minimum customer satisfaction to be highest, or the average satisfaction?
+- Do you want your minimum customer satisfaction to be the highest, or the average satisfaction?

-There are obviously no right answers for these questions.
+There are obviously no right answers to these questions.
 It depends on the company, it depends on the service, it depends on the customers.
-In the end, we have to choose carefully what our metrics need to be.
+In the end, we have to choose carefully what chatbot metrics need to be tracked.
 Some of them will be difficult to put in numbers.
 We will now look at how we can spot such biases in data, and what we can do to prevent them.